How to use a bridging loan to buy a house before selling your current home

 Downsizing your property can be a great way to reduce or get rid of your mortgage, cut your bills and find a home more suited to your changing needs.

-Buying a retirement home
+Buying a home for your retirement

 Buying a retirement home often comes with the same issues as downsizing, but there may also be the added issue of needing to adapt the new property to your changing needs.
-Bridging finance can allow you to buy a new home, then make any necessary changes before you need to move in.
+Bridging finance can allow you to buy a new home and then make any necessary changes before you need to move in.

 Buying a house at auction